MyStreetHealth — back to home mystreethealth.com | Telehealth Buprenorphine Care

 Did you answer B or C in Step 9?
 Then this step is not for you.
 Go back to Step 10 and follow the instruction for your answer.

 Feel okay the whole time?
 You're done dosing today.
-Your total is 8 mg.
+Your total is what you took in Steps 3 and 7 combined — commonly 4 mg to 8 mg, depending on your plan.
 Skip to Step 13.

 12

-If withdrawal came back during Step 11, take a third dose: 2 to 4 mg.
+If withdrawal came back during Step 11, take the third dose only if your plan includes it.

 Only if Step 11 directed you here

-If you've already taken everything your prescriber told you to take and still feel bad, contact your provider.
+If you've already taken everything your clinician told you to take and still feel bad, contact your prescribing clinician.
 Do not add doses on your own.

 13

-Your provider will tell you when and how much to take next.
+Your prescribing clinician will tell you when and how much to take next.

 The next dose depends on how the first day went.
-Your provider tells you the dose and the time.
-Common patterns:
+Your prescribing clinician will tell you the dose and timing.
+Common patterns may include:

-• If the first day went smoothly → take the same total dose.
-This often becomes your daily dose going forward.
+• If the first day went smoothly, your clinician may continue the same total daily dose.

-• If withdrawal came back at the end of the first day → your provider may increase the dose, or split it into two doses spaced through the day.
+• If withdrawal came back later, your clinician may adjust the dose or split it into two doses spaced through the day.

-• If you felt over-sedated → your provider may reduce the dose.
+• If you felt over-sedated, your clinician may reduce the dose or change the timing.

 Do not adjust your dose on your own.